Subscribe To This Site

 Choose Fairtrade products this spring

-And it’s this core change in mindset that’s at the heart of Fairtrade Fortnight’s Big Swap campaign.
-The aim of The Big Swap is simply to buy a Fairtrade alternative instead of one of your usual purchases, from tea bags to T-shirts, to in doing so show your support for marginalised producers.
-The Fairtrade Foundation is aiming to get a massive one million and one people making the ‘swap’ during the Fortnight, with people and organisations taking part all over the country.
+The aim of The Big Swap is simply to buy a Fairtrade alternative instead of one of your usual purchases, from tea bags to T-shirts, and in doing so show your support for marginalised producers.

 With making the big swap being that easy, why wouldn’t you join in?

-Whitney Kakos, Impact and Sustainability Manager, Cafédirect
+This article is by Whitney Kakos, Impact and Sustainability Manager, Cafédirect

 Sponsored links